-Attendance Days - Face to Face refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+Attendance Days - Face-to-Face in Person refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+It is intended to represent a meaningful interaction that involves the provision of services and not simply a social interaction.
 Service is provided for longer than five minutes and is documented according to the health service organization policy.